diegotorres03/web-components-repository/docs/step-by-step.md

 ```

-Now, lets go to the browser, if we refresh it, we should be able to click the flip card to see the modal, then if we provide the secret word, the flipcard should reveal its content
+Now, lets go to the browser.
+If we refresh it, we should be able to provide our password to the modal, click `Accept` and the flipcard should reveal its content!
 ![opening modal on click](./assets/secret-card-2.png)
 ![flip card revealing its secret](./assets/secret-card-3.png)

 ### Activity 1.2.5: Implement the `trigger` and `on` attributes
 Let's enable this component to listen to events from other components by using the `trigger` and `on` attributes.
 In order to achieve this, we are going to be using the `registerTriggers` helper function from `web-components-app/src/lib/web-tools.js`.
 Feel free to explore the source code for this function and any other component used on this workshop.
-First, let's import `registerTriggers` on `src/components/secret-card.html`:
+First, let's import `registerTriggers` in `src/components/secret-card.js` by updating our `import { html }..` line to include `registerTriggers` as shown here:
 ```js
 // this is a set of global tools to simplify development import { html, registerTriggers } from '../../lib/web-tools'